To the members

 and prudent so as to give a true and fair view of the state of affairs

-of the company at the end of the financial year and of the Profit and
+of the Bank at the end of the financial year and of the profit and loss

 maintenance of adequate accounting records in accordance with the

-provisions of this Act for safeguarding the assets of the company and
+provisions of this Act for safeguarding the assets of the Bank and for

 Awards and Accolades